 That’s because we’ve come a long way from over-sized sheds in which inventory was stacked up high.
 Reducing storage costs means optimising every last square foot.
 And that needs big technological investment.

-DHL too have spent millions of dollars.
-They’ve introduced augmented reality (AR) technology across their warehouse operations.
+DHL too have spent millions of dollars in warehouse tech.
+In 2015, the company introduced augmented reality (AR) technology across their warehouse operations.
 Picking costs represent 60% of DHL’s total warehousing cost, and implementing AR in the warehouses has contributed to a 25% increase in worker efficiency, and a 40% reduction in errors.